k8redfern/google_apps_scripts/README.md

 # work-projects

-GoogleScript code I have written for automating work tasks or adding functionality to Google sheet documents.
+Google Apps Script code I have written for automating work tasks or adding functionality to Google sheet documents.